Nancyiddy/alx-system_engineering-devops/0x02-shell_redirections/README.md

- Script that deletes all the regular files with a .js extension.
+Shell script that creates a file named Best School ending by a new line